VO2Group/JavaTest/README.md

 <h2>Quick start!</h2>

-1. Ensure your JAVA_HOME is welle defined and pointing to a java8+ JDK
+1. Ensure your JAVA_HOME is well defined and pointing to a java8+ JDK

 2. Checkout the project and run the following command to start the server :